JVital2013/vitality-goes/README.md

 * Once set up by the ground station technician (you!), Vitality GOES is easily usable by anyone with no knowledge of radio, satellites, or programming.
 * It presents all full-disk, Level 2 products, and mesoscale imagery in a user friendly and easily navigatable way.
 * Pertinent EMWIN data (which includes current weather conditions, forecasts, watches, and warnings) are presented to the user in a way that is appealing and easy to read.
 There is no need to parse through data for other locations: your configured location's data is the only thing you're shown.
-For a writeup on the data Vitality GOES pulls and how it's used, see [here](docs/used-emwin-data.md).
+For a writeup on the EMWIN data Vitality GOES pulls and how it's used, see [here](docs/used-emwin-data.md).
 * It is able to monitor the status of the underlying goestools stack, including systems temps, error correction rates, and packet drop rates.

 ### How does it work?